cizixs/gohttp/README.md

 - [x] Extend url path whenever you want
 - [x] Send form and json data in one line
 - [x] Basic Auth right away
+- [x] Read from response the easy way
+- [x] Support proxy configuration
-- [ ] Allow set timeout at all levels
+- [x] Allow set timeout at all levels
-- [ ] Support proxy configuration
 - [ ] Automatically retry request, if you let it
 - [ ] Custom redirect policy
 - [ ] Perform hook functions
+- [ ] Session support, persistent response data, and reuse them in next request
 - More to come ...

 ## Principles